 6. We get it, your son deserves your prayers, but maybe remember me in those, too?

 While we understand that the son is the apple of your eye, he has a partner and she needs to be equally happy.
 Pray for them both.
 My son should become a manager, he should travel abroad, he needs to get a new car, or he should have a baby doesn’t work anymore.

 7. I know it’s hard, but you can throw a compliment every now and then.

 Compliment her if she is wearing new clothes, encourage her if she is trying a new dish in the kitchen, listen to her when she suggests a change at home.
 She is not wrong always.
 Nope.

-8. Why should I be blamed for what the son does?
+8. Why should I be blamed for what your son does?

 Every individual is responsible for their own actions.
 Weren’t that what moral science classes were all about.
 How did the logic change after marriage?
 Why is the son never blamed but the daughter-in-law is blamed for everything?
 Isn’t that injustice of sorts?

 9. If you don’t like something, just tell it to my face.